Carlee Russell is charged with kidnapping hoax

 Carlee Russell, the Alabama nursing student who went missing for two days after telling 911 she found a stranded toddler, has been charged with two misdemeanors in connection with the hoax, according to police.

-The 25-year-old is being charged with falsely reporting to law enforcement officers and falsely reporting an incident, Hoover Police Chief Nicholas Derzis told reporters Friday in a news conference.
+The 25-year-old is being charged with falsely reporting to law enforcement officers and falsely reporting an incident, Hoover Police Chief Nicholas Derzis told reporters Friday at a news conference.

+"I know many are shocked and appalled that Miss Russell is only being charged with two misdemeanors, despite all the panic and disruption her actions caused," Derzis said.
+"Let me assure you, I too share the same frustration."
+He said the existing laws allow only those charges to be filed.

-Both charges carried a bond of $1,000 each and are punishable by up to a year in jail and a $6,000 fine, Derzis said.
+Both charges carry a bond of $1,000 each and are punishable by up to a year in jail and a $6,000 fine, Derzis said.
 Russell was later released from jail after posting bond.

 "Her decisions that night created panic and alarm for the citizens of our city and even across the nation as concern grew that a kidnapper was on the loose using a small child as bait," Derzis said.
 "The story opened wounds for families whose loved ones really were victims of kidnappings, some of which even helped organize searches."

+The investigation will now be handled by Alabama Attorney General Steve Marshall's office.

+Derzis told reporters that no charges have been filed against Russell's family members or any other individuals, but he said additional charges may be filed as the attorney general's office continues its investigation.

-News of Russell's charges comes days after she admitted she was not kidnapped and did not see a young child stranded on the side of the interstate.
+News of Russell's charges comes days after she admitted she was not kidnapped and did not see a young child stranded on the side of the interstate highway.

 "We ask for your prayers for Carlee as she addresses her issues and attempts to move forward understanding that she made a mistake in this matter," Derzis read from the statement at a news conference on Monday afternoon.

-Russell was expected to meet with police earlier that day, but instead, her attorney, Emory Anthony, gave the department a written update.
+Russell had been expected to meet with police earlier that day, but instead her attorney, Emory Anthony, gave the department a written update.

-It remains unclear why Russell fabricated a story of a stranded child, as well as why she went off the grid for 49 hours.
+It remains unclear why Russell fabricated a story about a stranded child and why she went off the grid for 49 hours.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.